 Magento 2 search functionality has been changed a lot if compare it with Magento 1.
 Thus, the latest version doesn’t allow for configuring search methods anymore.
 They were optimized and included into the default functionality.
 Besides, Magento 2 has been supplied with full text MySQL search engine.
 As a result, now you can control product search in Catalog rather than setting up individual methods and configure search terms.

-Here you will learn how to set up a needed search type and enable it to work smoothly.
+Below you will find how to set up a needed search type and enable it to work smoothly.

 In the upper-right section of your frontend header, you can find a search box.
 Visitors of your website can quickly surf for a needed product here.
 For this, a visitor enters a letter or several characters coming from the product he/she looks for and presses Enter key or taps a result in the list of matching products.